dionreji/SOC-24_Sentiment_analysis_and_Text_generation/README.md

 ## Week 2
 The resources required to commence this week's work are available in the [Week 2](https://github.com/dionreji/SOC-24_Sentiment_analysis_and_Text_generation/tree/main/Week%202) folder.

 Refer to [Week 2.pdf](https://github.com/dionreji/SOC-24_Sentiment_analysis_and_Text_generation/blob/main/Week%202/Week%202.pdf) for detailed instructions and this week's assignments.

-Additional assignments, which are to be submitted, will be added later in the week.
+---

+## Week 3

+It's time to start the real adventure.
+Lets start with pre-processing of data.
+All resources for this week can be found in [Week 3](https://github.com/dionreji/SOC-24_Sentiment_analysis_and_Text_generation/tree/main/Week%203) folder.

+This week you have an assignment to be submitted.
+Please find the details for the same in [Week_3.pdf](https://github.com/dionreji/SOC-24_Sentiment_analysis_and_Text_generation/blob/main/Week%203/Week_3.pdf).

+> Deadline for submission of this week's assignment : 19.06.2024 (Wednesday)